AmbiqAI/heartkit/docs/modes/demo.md

 ## <span class="sk-h2-span">Arguments </span>

-The following table lists the parameters that can be used to configure the demo mode.
-For argument `model_file`, the supported formats include `.keras` and `.tflite`.

---8<-- "assets/modes/demo-params.md"
+Please refer to [HKDemoParams](../modes/configuration.md#hkdemoparams) for the list of arguments that can be used with the `demo` command.

 ---